dapr/blog/daprblog/content/posts/2021/steering-announcement/index.md

 The STC will begin holding meetings in the next month which will be open to the public.

-We are excited to see the project operating under diverse leadership, and the door is open to anyone who would like to contribute to and influence the Dapr.
+We are excited to see the project operating under diverse leadership, and the door is open to anyone who would like to contribute to and influence the Dapr project.